Dark Souls III

 is a 2016 action role-playing game developed by FromSoftware and published by Bandai Namco Entertainment.
-Released for the PlayStation 4, Xbox One, and Windows, the game is the third and final entry in the Dark Souls series and follows an unkindled warrior on a quest to prevent the end of the world.
-It is played in a third-person perspective, and players have access to various weapons, armour, magic, and consumables that they can use to fight their enemies.
-Hidetaka Miyazaki, the creator of the series, returned to direct the game after handing the development duties of Dark Souls II to others.
+Released for the PlayStation 4, Xbox One, and Windows, it is the third and final entry in the Dark Souls trilogy.
+The game follows the Ashen One, an unkindled warrior, on a quest involving the Lords of Cinder and the fading First Flame.
+It is played from a third-person perspective, and players use weapons, armour, magic, shields, and consumables to fight enemies.
+Series creator Hidetaka Miyazaki returned as a director after having a supervisory role on Dark Souls II.

-Dark Souls III was critically and commercially successful, with critics calling it a worthy and fitting conclusion to the series.
-It shipped over three million copies within its first two months and over 10 million by 2020.
-Two downloadable content (DLC) expansions, Ashes of Ariandel and The Ringed City, were also made.
-Dark Souls III: The Fire Fades Edition, containing the base game and both expansions, was released in April 2017.
+Dark Souls III received favourable reviews and was commercially successful, with critics describing it as a fitting conclusion to the series.
+It shipped over three million copies by May 2016 and had surpassed 10 million in sales by May 2020.
+It won several awards, including Ultimate Game of the Year at the 2016 Golden Joystick Awards and Role-Playing/Massively Multiplayer Game of the Year at the 20th Annual D.I.C.E.
+Awards.
+Two downloadable content expansions, Ashes of Ariandel and The Ringed City, were released in 2016 and 2017, respectively.
+A compilation version, Dark Souls III: The Fire Fades Edition, containing the base game and both expansions, was released in April 2017.